 Should You Fertilize?

-While you can fertilize Texas mountain laurel, you certainly don’t have to.
-They get all the nutrients they need from native soil.
-And since they’re a member of the legume family (Fabaceae), they fix nitrogen which naturally improves their surrounding soil.
+Texas mountain laurel gets all the nutrients it needs from native soil.
+And since it’s a member of the legume family (Fabaceae), it fixes nitrogen which naturally improves its surrounding soil.

 How to Prune

-Texas mountain laurel grows slowly and has a pleasing natural shape, so it needs very little pruning.
+Texas mountain laurel grows slowly and has a pleasing natural shape, so it needs very little pruning, especially if you plan to let it grow as a shrub.
+Lightly and selectively remove stems and branches in the spring.

 So do any pruning in the spring after plants have bloomed.

-‘Silver Peso’ and ‘Silver Sierra’ are two cultivars that are nearly identical to the parent plant — except they have silver-gray leaves, which makes them more heat tolerant.
+‘Silver Peso’ and ‘Silver Sierra’ are two cultivars that look nearly identical to the parent plant — except they have silver-gray leaves.
+These plants have some major benefits over the straight species:

-They also happen to be less prone to caterpillar damage.
+- They are less prone to caterpillar damage

 Plant Lover Facts